 Weight gain catches many of us off guard (few people can recall the exact moment their jeans became too tight), but it does not “just happen.”
 Here are 5 common reasons unwanted pounds start appearing—and why you should pay attention.

-- Medicines—Some medicines can cause weight gain.
-Ask your health care provider or pharmacist about the side effects of any medicines you are taking.
+Medicines—Some medicines can cause weight gain.
+Ask your doctor or pharmacist about the side effects of any medicines you are taking.
 If weight gain is one of them, talk about ways you can offset or minimize the extra pounds.